-Category 3.4 covers the transport and distribution of purchased goods between suppliers and the company itself.
-This also includes all transport and distribution services purchased by the company (inbound and outbound).
-Wilhelm Kneitz AG pays close attention to the proximity of the service providers, as this avoids unnecessarily long transport routes between the service providers.
-Regionality is also an important aspect for the yarn manufacturer.
-In total, transport accounts for only 0.81% of Scope 3 emissions with 45 t CO2 eq.
+Category 3.4 comprises the transport and distribution of purchased goods between suppliers and the company itself.
+This also includes all transport and distribution services purchased by the company (incoming and outgoing).
+Wilhelm Kneitz AG pays close attention to the proximity of the service